MountStill/b9122_homework2/README.md

    1_1.txt to 1_10.txt and 2_1.txt to 2_10.txt

    Sample files.
 The actual output files can be different as the United Nations or the European Parliament update press releases.

+5. url.txt

+   The url that directs to the current repository.

+6. screenshot.png

+   The screenshot of the History Page of GitHub Desktop.